Top things to do after creating your account

-Daily, weekly or monthly reports through email can be enabled for the account owner or admins.
+Daily, weekly, or monthly email reports can be enabled for the account owner or admins.
 To do that, go to Settings->Team members and edit the respective employee.

-From here you can choose what time will the reports be sent out, as well the reporting period.
+From here, you can choose what time the reports will be sent and the reporting period.

 7. Integrate your calendar into DeskTime

 To help manage your timeline, you can integrate your Google or Outlook calendar into your DeskTime account.
 To do so, head over to the Integrations section and use the 'Activate' button on the respective calendar.

 Once you integrate a calendar, DeskTime will take note of the events entered in the calendar.
 If you are not tracking time during the event, afterward, the event will be marked on your timeline as productive time and given the event's details as 'Calendar time'.

 8. Explore the Team members section